-For the 2020-2021 school year, The ACE Program of Raleigh/Durham will be providing a virtual learning setting for students interested in learning more about the architecture, construction and engineering fields.
+For the 2021-2022 school year, The ACE Program of Raleigh/Durham will be providing a hybrid learning setting for students interested in learning more about the architecture, construction and engineering fields.
 Sessions will be held at five locations around the triangle on Thursday’s from in person 4:00 pm – 6:00 pm or virtual 5:00-6:00 pm depending on session. with educational sessions and activities, as well as interaction with professionals in the field.
 ACE RDU’s Schedule and Program are Coming Soon!

 Will there be enough architects, construction managers and engineers to fill the industry’s needs ten years from now?